Last Update: February 2022

 Read: Angkor Wat – Overrated!

-Siem Reap has plenty of museums and although most of them are but small, some of them are unique and interesting.
-From the list, two are a must-see.
+Siem Reap has plenty of museums and although most of them are but small, some of them are unique and quite interesting.
+Two of them are an absolute must-see.

 Angkor National Museum: Dedicated to the Khmer era from the 9th to the 14th century and displaying many Angkorian artifacts and sculptures.
 Most ideal would be to visit the museum before you go to see the temples.
 The context provided will truly add value to your temples visit.
 If you’re at peace with the rather high $12 entrance fee, I do recommend forking out an extra $5 for the excellent audio guided tour.

-Old Market: Wherever there’s a market, there are tourists, However, the Siem Reap Old Market is still very much a locals market.
+Old Market: Wherever there’s a market, there are tourists and the Siem Reap Psah Chas (Old Market) is no exception.
+Still, the local population very much favors this market as well.
 They shop here for fish, meat, vegetables and household items.
-There’s also a large section where they sell jewelry, clothes, shoes and trinkets.
-In the center are a few food stalls where locals come for breakfast and tourists come for snacks.
+There’s also a large section where jewelry, clothes, shoes and trinkets are sold.
+In the center of the market are a few food stalls where locals come for breakfast and tourists come for snacks.

 Night Market: There are several night markets in Siem Reap, which all seem to target tourists.
 Most notable is the night market near Pub street, with t-shirts, souvenirs and street food.
-Another market is the arts night market over the bridge at Makara street, offering local handicrafts and art objects.
+Another market is the Art Center Night Market over the bridge at Makara street, offering local handicrafts and art objects.

 This street deserves its own chapter.
 There’s nothing like it, or even close to it, anywhere else in Cambodia.
-The street is completely dedicated to drinking, dining and party.
-If you came looking for a peaceful retreat in one of Cambodians provincial towns, well….this ain’t it, and that’s an understatement if ever there was one.
+The street is completely dedicated to drinking, dining and partying.
+If you came looking for a peaceful retreat in one of Cambodia’s provincial towns, well….this ain’t it, and that’s an understatement if ever there was one.